Federal subjects of Russia: Mergers, splits and internal territorial changes

-With an estimated population of 49348 as of 2018, Chukotka is currently the least populated subject of Russia that is not part of a more populated subject.
+With an estimated population of 49,348 as of 2018, Chukotka is currently the least populated subject of Russia that is not part of a more populated subject.
 It was separated from Magadan Oblast in 1993.
-Chukotka is one of the richest subjects of Russia (with a Gross Regional Product [GRP] per capita equivalent to that of Australia) and therefore does not fit in the pattern of merging a subject to benefit from the economic dynamism of the neighbour.
+Chukotka is one of the richest subjects of Russia (with a gross regional product [GRP] per capita equivalent to that of Australia) and therefore does not fit in the pattern of merging a subject to benefit from the economic dynamism of the neighbour.

-In 1992, Ingushetia separated from Chechnya, both to stay away from the growing violence in Chechnya and as a bid to obtain the Eastern part of Northern Ossetia (it did not work: the Chechen conflict spread violence to Ingushetia, and North Ossetia retained its Prigorodny District).
+In 1992, Ingushetia separated from Chechnya to stay away from the growing violence in Chechnya.
 Those two Muslim republics, populated in vast majority (95%+) by closely related Vainakh people, speaking Vainakhish languages, remain the two poorest subjects of Russia, with the GRP per capita of Ingushetia being equivalent to that of Iraq.
-According to 2016 statistics, however, they are also the safest regions of Russia, and also have the lowest alcohol consumption, with alcohol poisoning at least 40 times lower than the national average.
+According to 2016 statistics, however, they are also the safest regions of Russia, and also have the lowest alcohol consumption, with alcohol poisoning at least 40 times lower than the federal average.

 Until 1994, Sokolsky District, Nizhny Novgorod Oblast was part of Ivanovo Oblast.

 In 2011–2012, the territory of Moscow increased by 140% (to 2511 km2) by acquiring part of Moscow Oblast.

 On 13 May 2020, the governors of Arkhangelsk Oblast and Nenets Autonomous Okrug announced their plan to merge following the collapse of oil prices stemming from the COVID-19 pandemic.
 The process was scrapped on 2 July due to its unpopularity among the population.